JOsborne80/osticket-prereqs/README.md

 </p>
 > Pre-Installation continued.
-  We are going to change the permissions on file ost-config.php.
+  We are going to change the permissions on file ost-config.php to read and execute.

 </p>